- Code P0446 stands for “Evaporative Emission Control System (EVAP) Vent Control Circuit Malfunction.”

 Code P0446, otherwise known as Evaporative Emission Control System (EVAP) Vent Control Circuit Malfunction, indicates that your car’s computer has detected (or believes it has detected) a problem with the function of the EVAP system vent valve.

-As was mentioned, your car’s computer controls the vent valve (it also controls the purge valve).
+Your car’s computer controls the vent valve (it also controls the purge valve).
 Additionally, the computer monitors the valve and its control circuit for problems.
-Code P0446 often (but not always) indicates that an electrical failure has been detected in either the vent valve itself or its control circuit.
+Code P0446 sometimes indicates that an electrical failure has been detected in either the vent valve itself or its control circuit.

 What are the Possible Causes of the P0446 Code?